-There comes a moment when what we call peace, no longer feels like truth.
+There comes a moment when what once felt like peace,

-Not because peace is wrong, but because something in it has been quietly altered.
+but because something in it has shifted.

 Stillness becomes silence.